chartera/clientstore/README.md

-# nimando
+# clientstore

-A TCP query command replicator
+A sqlite wrapper